 Vermiculite attic insulation is a light weight, pebble-like, pour-in and add-on (loose) product and is usually light brown or gold in color.
 Its texture is often compared to "popcorn".
-If you think you have vermiculite insulation get more information at http://epa.gov/asbestos/pubs/insulation.html or call the EPA's Asbestos Line at 1-800-471-7127.
+If you think you have vermiculite insulation get more information at www.epa.gov\asbestos.